NateChoe1/cs6035/README.md

 Defining a visibility macro as anything other than `static` or the empty string is undefined behavior.
 No `const int yyleng`, for example.

+`yylex` may return a negative number on error.

 ## Lacc

 Lacc is a parser generator.
 It's also pretty dumb.
 To invoke it just run